mewfree/static-personal-website/src/posts/pull-facebook-ads-google-spreadsheet.md

 ![Empty Script](/images/empty_script.png)

-Note that Google Apps Scripts does not support ES6 but older versions of JavaScript only.
+~~Note that Google Apps Scripts does not support ES6 but older versions of JavaScript only.~~

+Edit: With Google's introduction of the V8 runtime for Google Apps Scripts, it is [now possible to use modern ECMAScript syntax](https://developers.google.com/apps-script/guides/v8-runtime#modern_ecmascript_syntax).

 # Discovering Google Apps Script
 ## Hello, World! in Google Apps Script